openholisticdevelopment/open-holistic-development/README.md

 * Big Picture Communication:
     * Every idea can be described in one sentence, in one paragraph, in a picture (e.g. before/after or big picture), linked to further explanation/details.
-* Easy to understand, do, share and develop
+* Easy to understand, share, do and develop
 * Systemic communication and teaching/sharing
 * Connected to real life as much as possible
 * applicable throughout time (every day and after dozens of years)
 * Open Source

+## Desired Outcomes

+* provide the big picture with the "best practices"
+* system understanding
+* inspire
+* provde concrete steps people can take now to improve in every area
+* a book I can give to my neighbor, brother, mother and father.
+* living acions are most important.
+How to create and spread them?

 ## Organization